OpenRTB Adopts Structured User Agents

 The key source of device information came from analyzing the user-agent string found in the HTTP request that ad publishers receive.
 You can learn more about the user-agent string and the device detection process here.

 The era of the user-agent string as the primary source for device detection started to end a few years ago.
 Google proposed a new mechanism called Client Hints.
 Essentially, Client Hints is a negotiation mechanism whereby the client browser and server request and receive information.
 Google has started to use the Client Hints mechanism to convey much of the same information found in the User-Agent string.
-Several new User-Agent Client Hints are in the process of rolling out.
+User-Agent Client Hints are in the process of rolling out.
 During this rollout process, User-Agents strings will be frozen, meaning they could be conveying potentially inaccurate information.
+As of the Q4 of 2023, 61.55% of mobile users agents from Chrome and Chromium were already frozen.
 Instead, users should opt to use the User-Agent Client Hints.
 For more information, watch this brief webinar where we answer most of your critical questions about User-Agent Client Hints.

 WURFL has already adapted its device detection processes to incorporate User-Agent Client Hints and reconcile them with existing User Agent strings.
 WURFL’s process ensures continued accuracy.